rdinnager/slimr/README.md

 ```

 You can output this script to text to run in a standalone SLiM
-installation, or you can run it in SLiM directly from R.
+installation, or you can run it in SLiM directly from R, and many other
+things.
+Please see the package website for lots of examples (link in top
+right corner of github repo).

 You can also do fancy stuff like make the above script or another script
 into a template that you can dynamically fill-in with parameters